fkiwy/Euclid_tools/README.md

 #### Returns:
 - A saved plot of the RGB images.

-### 6. Spectrum Comparison Using `fluxcomp`
+### 6. Spectrum Comparison Using `flux_comp`

-Located in `fluxcomp/core.py`.
+Located in `flux_comp/core.py`.

-To compare an observed spectrum to a template, the `fluxcomp` package is used.
+To compare an observed spectrum to a template, the `flux_comp` package is used.
 The script leverages the `SED` and `WaveFlux` classes for the comparison, employing metrics such as reduced chi-squared.

 #### Key steps:
 1. Retrieve the catalog object based on RA, Dec.